Genetic Genealogy

 Family Tree

-Modern time frames are also interesting, mainly from a family tree perspective where I am always looking to fill in the gaps.
+Additionally, I am working on my family tree, 520 individuals and growing (no longer available online).
 Feel free to send me a message if you think we are related.
 If you suspect that we share a common male ancestor from my paternal side (Nader family), please let me know.
 My “Big-Y 700” results will come in handy in that case.
 I also have genetic genealogy information from my maternal side (Aoun family), please reach out if you have any questions.
 I am always happy to share notes.

 Databases I have used:

-Most common family names on my tree.
+Most common family names on my tree, in alphabetical order.
 Are you related to any of them?

-Abi Nader, Abi Rached, Abou Rached, Aoun, Assy, Bassoul, Bitar, Boustany, Canaan, Chalhoub, Chami, Charabiyeh, Chediac, Ghaleb, Haber, Haddad, Hamouch, Hannoun, Jabbour, Kanaan, Khalaf, Khawand, Madi, Mbarak, Nader, Nasr, Osta, Rouhana, Sfeir.
+Abi Nader, Abi Rached, Aoun, Assy, Bassoul, Bitar, Boustany, Canaan, Chalhoub, Chami, Charabiyeh, Chediac, Ghaleb, Haber, Haddad, Hamouch, Jabbour, Kanaan, Khalaf, Khawand, Madi, Mbarak, Nader, Nasr, Osta, Rouhana, Sfeir.